quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 Not all remote backends support locking (locking ensures only one person is able to change the state at a time).
 The `S3` backend we used earlier in the example also supports locking which is disabled by default.
 To enable locking, you need to specify `locking_table` property with the name of an existing DynamoDB table.
 The DynamoDB table also needs primary key named `LockID` of type `String`.

 ### Security
 A Terraform state file is written in plain text.
 This can lead to a situation where deploying resources that require sensitive data can result in the sensitive data being stored in the state file.
-To minimize exposure of senstive data, you can enable [server side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) of the state file by adding property `encrypt` set to `true`.
+To minimize exposure of sensitive data, you can enable [server side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) of the state file by adding property `encrypt` set to `true`.

 This will ensure that the file is encrypted in S3 and by using a remote backend, you will also have the added benefit of the state file not being persisted to disk locally as it will only ever be held in memory by Terraform.

 For securing the state file further, you can also enable access logging on the S3 bucket you are using for the remote backend which can help track down invalid access should it occur.

 ## Part 6: Terraform Configuration Structure

 There are many different approaches to setup your Terraform code structure.
-There is no single best precribed way to structure your infrastructure code.
+There is no single best prescribed way to structure your infrastructure code.
 Whatever approach you take needs to be catered for the needs of your particular project.
-Keeping that in mind; the file structure for [Terraform beyond Layer0 example](https://github.com/quintilesims/layer0-examples/blob/master/terraform-beyond-layer0) is as below:
+Keeping that in mind; the file structure for [Terraform beyond Layer0 example](https://github.com/quintilesims/layer0-examples/blob/master/terraform-beyond-layer0/example-1) is as below:

 ```
-root/
+example1/
   ─ main.tf
   ─ variables.tf
   ─ output.tf